328 East 75th St, Suite A New York, NY 10021

-Each layer contains connective tissue with collagen and fibers that provide the support and elasticity for skin’s flexibility and strength.
+Each layer contains connective tissue with collagen and fibers that provide the support and elasticity for the skin’s flexibility and strength.

 During the aging process, glands produce less oil.
 Oil production in women begins to gradually decrease after menopause.
 A decrease in the amount of oil provided to the skin can make it harder to keep the skin moist, resulting in dryness, itchiness, and irritation.